kashiro/sencha-auto-hide-messagebox/README.md

 ## Outline

-This is custom messagebox (extend Ext.MessageBox).
+This is utility for  messagebox.
 This MessageBox is hide automatically

 ## Function